-For additional information, see "Connecting the serial console cable" on page 9.
+For additional information, see "Connecting the serial console cable" on page 10.

 - 2. On the management station, open a console window and make sure that the serial port is configured with the following settings:

 - 9600 baud

-- · 8 data bits
+- 8 data bits

 - No parity

 - 1 stop bit

-- · No flow control
+- No flow control

 - 3. Type the user name and password.
 The default user name is USERID.
-The default password is PASSWORD (where the sixth character is the number zero, not the letter O).
+The default password is PASSWORD.
+The password is spelled with a zero, not the letter O.